sdeering/cleverstack-angular-seed/README.md

 </pre>

-It's faster if you have the Selenium Server running in a sepereate terminal (optional).
+The latest version of Selenium 2 comes with web driver.
+It's faster if you have the Selenium Server running in a sepereate terminal (optional) you can do this running this command:

-`$ webdriver-manager`
 `$ webdriver-manager start`

 Then you can run the following in your main terminal to get the automated e2e testing running.